-There is no charge to speak with Dr. Malakoff.
-Call (310) 663-9975 for a free emergency or non-emergency phone consultation.
+There is never a charge to speak with the doctor.
+If you live in Los Angeles, call (310) 663-9975 for a free emergency or non-emergency phone consultation.

 As a chiropractor with a post graduate degree in neurology I couldn’t wait to read the March 7, 2011 Time magazine.
 On the cover was a large headline, “Understanding pain.”
 I had suspected that the three in-depth articles they wrote on the topic would not mention the word chiropractic and I was dying to know if I would be right.
 They did a great job discussing massage, yoga, acupuncture, herbal supplements, and bio-field therapies, but of course nothing about chiropractic.